 Located in North Adelaide, test your skills at flying a commercial Boeing 737 or a F/A-18 Super Hornet fighter jet at Jet Flight Simulator Adelaide.

 - SA Pinball & Arcade

-This pinball arcade is frill with old-style pinball and video games.
+This pinball arcade is filled with old-style pinball and video games.
 Relive your childhood and introduce your kids to these classic games.
 Can you beat your high score?

 - Mount Lofty Botanic Gardens

 While the gardens are a great place to stroll any time of the year, they are also the best place in South Australia to enjoy autumn foliage.
 Visit in March/April/May to see every shade from green to red.

 - Port Elliot Bakery